Sports Academies have been in the media a lot lately, and you are probably wondering how to go about choosing a sports academy for your child.

 - Integrating character development into sports and academics provides a healthy social experience.
 Are there any leadership opportunities for the student-athletes?
 How does the boarding school offer responsibility and tutor in leadership?

-BGGA has both a peer-mentoring /leadership model known as BGGA Ambassadors and a college athlete character program called HABITUDES.
-Through these programs that harness the power of peers, BGGA leverages the leadership potential of students critical to college and career success.
+IJGA has both a peer-mentoring /leadership model known as IJGA Ambassadors and a college athlete character program called HABITUDES.
+Through these programs that harness the power of peers, IJGA leverages the leadership potential of students critical to college and career success.